ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The SRW App supports the use of both GRIB2 and :term:`NEMSIO` input data.
-The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube` and outputs files in NetCDF format on a specific projection (e.g., Lambert Conformal) in the horizontal and model levels in the vertical.
+The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube` and outputs files in netCDF format on a specific projection (e.g., Lambert Conformal) in the horizontal and model levels in the vertical.

 Post-processor
 ==============

-The SRW Application is distributed with the Unified Post Processor (:term:`UPP`) included in the workflow as a way to convert the NetCDF output on the native model grid to GRIB2 format on standard isobaric vertical coordinates.
+The SRW Application is distributed with the Unified Post Processor (:term:`UPP`) included in the workflow as a way to convert the netCDF output on the native model grid to GRIB2 format on standard isobaric vertical coordinates.
 UPP can also be used to compute a variety of useful diagnostic fields, as described in the `UPP user’s guide <https://upp.readthedocs.io/en/upp-v9.0.0/>`_.